 What would happen to OPEC if it won the oil price war

 We are living in weird times.
-OPEC floods the market with crude oil in order to kill off shale as an industry and also to keep Iranians and Russians at bay.
-The cartel itself is under enormous strain as less wealthy members are in utter disarray, and we might even see one of them blow up because of possible financial meltdown.
+OPEC floods the market with crude oil to kill off shale as an industry and keep Iranians and Russians at bay.
+The cartel itself is under enormous strain as less wealthy members are in utter disarray, and we might even see one of them blow up because of a possible financial meltdown.

 And the only thing that happens is that shale producers in the US squeeze the bottle harder than anyone has dared to imagine just 2 years ago.

-However, this point was given plenty of coverage here.
-Anyone knowing me just a little bit will know that I believe in shale drillers entrepreneurial juices and that they will come back with a vengeance.
+However, this point was covered plenty of times.
+Anyone knowing me just a little bit will know that I believe in shale drillers’ entrepreneurial juices and that they will come back with a vengeance.

 Let’s assume, just for a moment, that things play out very differently.
 Let’s imagine that OPEC – after a protracted and bloody war with the rest of the world – finally prevails and shale meets an untimely end.

-The world goes back its pre-shale state where oil production is dominated by a cartel and some other big producers producing oil from conventional reserves that take 5 years or more to develop.
-And North American energy independence just goes away like it had never been something that had disturbed our peaceful minds.
+The world goes back to its pre-shale state where oil production is dominated by a cartel and some other big producers producing oil from conventional reserves that take 5 years or more to develop.
+And North American energy independence goes away as it had never been something that had disturbed our peaceful minds.

-The problem is that as the worlds energy needs are still massive and rising, we would pump the existing conventional reserves at even higher rates meaning that we will meet depletion of those easy fields much quicker which in turn forces us back onto the hard to find/extract/produce/process oil patch.
+The problem is that as the world energy needs are still massive and rising, we would pump the existing conventional reserves at even higher rates meaning that we will meet depletion of those easy fields much quicker which in turn forces us back onto the hard-to-find/extract/produce/process oil patch.

 This means rising prices which no doubt OPEC and its “familiars” (that’s a term I borrowed from the Blade trilogy) will massively enjoy.
 At least in the short run as it will patch over their current financial problems.

-But the current oil producers problems are not shale or new extraction techniques.
+However, the current oil producers’ problems are not shale or new extraction techniques.
 It’s not even cheap oil and the oversupplied market.
-It’s also not even faltering markets as we start to find out the scale of the cumulative financial worldwide Ponzi schemes and what their collapse is going to do to consumption of – anything.
+It’s also not even faltering markets as we start to find out the scale of the cumulative financial worldwide Ponzi schemes and what their collapse is going to do to the consumption of – anything.

-Their problem is their impossibly swollen state administrations, their reckless spending, their unreformed internal markets and their restive populations that have been bought off with largesse from the rulers for far too long.
-Loads of cash have stymied any hint of reform and reduced oil producing countries into fiefdoms of some strong man with a big wallet.
-Those countries had more than a decade to fall behind other nations in competitiveness, in entrepreneurialism and in social development.
+Their problem is their impossibly swollen state administrations, their reckless spending, their unreformed internal markets, and their restive populations that have been bought off with largesse from the rulers for far too long.
+Loads of cash have stymied any hint of reform and reduced oil-producing countries into fiefdoms of some strong man with a big wallet.
+Those countries had more than a decade to fall behind other nations in competitiveness, entrepreneurialism, and social development.
 Those others, the consumers of oil suffered high oil prices as they bought the stuff.

 There will even be plenty of economists which will restart praising the superiority of the Petro-economy as opposed to the weaklings from the political west.
 Riches are just falling into their laps without them even trying, and we consumer economies have to labor hard to get results.
-Clearly they are superior – we had that kind of hogwash multiple times during the high price tide.
+They are superior – we had that kind of hogwash multiple times during the high-price tide.
 Remember the hype around the BRICS?
 Look again today.

-But even worse for them the consumer side of the oil business will redouble its efforts to find ways to wean themselves off oil as the cost (both financial and environmental) will be considered crippling which will ring in the true end of the Petro-business-model as we know it in the longer run.
+But even worse for them the consumer side of the oil business will redouble its efforts to find ways to wean itself off oil as the cost (both financial and environmental) will be considered crippling which will ring in the true end of the Petro business model as we know it in the longer run.

 Shale has given the oil business a shot in the arm and a new lease of life as it made oil affordable again and hence allows consuming nations to go easy on oil alternatives.
 That’s maybe not great news for the Greenies out there but it’s the best that could have happened to OPEC.
 They might not agree yet.